Northern Queensland fossicking

 Of interest to fossickers is alluvial material as well as elluvial deposits that have formed when gold or gold-bearing material have been transported from their original source and been concentrated within the soil horizon.

 The easiest method to recover the finer alluvial gold is by panning.
-In the dry periods when water may be unavailable, methods such as dry blowing can be utilised to recover gold.

 In this guide: